Best Sleep Position for Neck Pain

 As a general rule, the center of your nose should be in alignment with your belly button.
 This will stop your neck muscles from straining through the night.

 Pillows that are too high and stiff will result in the neck staining over the course of the night, leading to a stiff neck.
-Incorrect pillow height can make it hard to breathe, resulting in sleep disruption.
+Research shows that an incorrect pillow height can make it hard to breathe, resulting in sleep disruption.

 Pillows that are too flat will cause the neck to fall back, which causes the neck to extend, leading to muscle and ligament straining.